 Film review: Iron Sky (2012), directed by Timo Vuorensola

-When we saw the trailer for Iron Sky, the Squeeze and I had the same reaction: “WE HAVE GOT TO SEE THIS!!”
+When we saw the trailer for Iron Sky, Mr T and I had the same reaction: “WE HAVE GOT TO SEE THIS!!”
 I mean, moon Nazis!
 There is only one of two ways a film like this can go: either it will be, in the Internet vernacular, an epic fail or an epic win.
 It’s an independent film by a group of Finns about Nazis on the moon.
 Sounds like it could potentially be dreadful, but we were both happily surprised – this dieselpunk extravaganza is actually rather good!

 It’s 2018 and in a bid to win votes in the upcoming re-election, the President of the USA (Stephanie Paul) has sent out another lunar mission – which includes a black guy!
 (They make a big deal out of his skin colour, it’s part of the PR thing.)
 One of the two astronauts that skip around on the lunar surface finds something … and gets shot.
 The black astronaut, James Washington (Christopher Kirby), is taken prisoner.